MattiaPispisa/rich_i18n/README.md

 - `RichTextItem` caches its `hashCode` at construction time for efficient use in collections
 - Consecutive text segments with the same style are automatically merged
 - Empty tags are ignored (no unnecessary items created)

+## Why not Flutter?

+This library is intentionally **framework-agnostic** and has no Flutter dependency:

+- **No version constraints**: Your app won't have conflicts with Flutter SDK versions
+- **No custom widgets to maintain**: You don't need to import and maintain a third-party widget in your codebase
+- **Maximum flexibility**: Convert to `TextSpan`, HTML, or any other format you need
+- **Pure Dart**: Can be used in CLI tools, servers, or any Dart project